Listing Period Home Warranty: Free Seller Coverage Explained

 See what plans you qualify for in less than 2 minutes

 If a major appliance or home system breaks down while your house is on the market, the repair bill could derail your sale before it even begins.
-That's exactly where a listing period home warranty — sometimes called a limited seller's home warranty — steps in.
-This free coverage, offered by several top home warranty companies, protects you from unexpected repair costs for the duration of your listing, typically up to six months.
+That is exactly where a listing period home warranty (sometimes called a limited seller's home warranty) steps in.
+This free coverage, offered by several top home warranty companies in 2026, protects you from unexpected repair costs for the duration of your listing, typically up to 180 days.

-In this guide, you'll learn exactly what listing period coverage is, which companies offer it for free, what's covered, how it transfers to your buyer at closing, and why it can be one of the smartest zero-cost marketing tools available to a home seller today.
+In this guide, you will learn exactly what listing period coverage is, which companies offer it for free in 2026, what is covered, how it transfers to your buyer at closing, and why it can be one of the smartest zero-cost marketing tools available to a home seller in today's rebalancing housing market.

 Key Pinch Points

-• Free listing coverage lasts up to 6 months with no upfront cost
+• Free listing coverage lasts up to 180 days with payment due at closing

-• Coverage transfers seamlessly to the buyer at closing
+• Coverage transfers to the buyer with no 30-day waiting period

-• Homes with warranties sell 11 days faster on average
+• Homes with warranties sell 16% faster and 0.91% higher on price

 Trusted by Thousands